 Usually, the monthly repayment amount for personal loans is higher compared to other types of financing.
 However, it depends a great deal on the specific terms of the lender, the amount you borrowed, the interest rate, and other necessary costs.

 These are some of the best options if you’re looking to finance your car purchase.
-Evaluate your personal circumstances and financial situation so you can decide better on which type of financing will be best for you.
+Evaluate your circumstances and financial situation so you can better decide which type of financing will be best for you.